 - You may use negative criteria, for example, you may search for the following keywords: FDA,-Denied.
 This will include all articles that contain the word FDA but do not contain the word Denied.

 For more information on how to use this feature, please see the knowledgebase article on the topic.

 Recent Today + Very Oversold RSI

 This scanner searches for names that have very recent news (within the last day) and an RSI(14) reading under 30 on the Daily Chart.
-It is a great example on how to mix-and-match News + other conditions.
+It is a great example of how to mix and match News + other conditions.

 Recent FDA Approval News

 This scanner searches for recent FDA news that is positive and relates to an approval of some kind within the last 7 days.

 This scanner looks for news that contains the name of a government agency and words that imply some kind of investigation within the last 7 days.